-- 2. At the end of term (and at mid-term in some lab courses such as General Chemistry) students will complete questionnaires on TA performance.
-You will be informed of the results and will be encouraged to discuss them with the lab coordinator. - 3.
 At the end of the term the person in charge of your course will fill out an evaluation of your teaching (including evaluations by your students), and your overall performance as a TA (preparation, attendance, etc.).

-Lack of acceptable performance in key teaching responsibilities may lead to an immediate drop in your teaching grade.
+Lack of acceptable performance in key teaching responsibilities may lead to loss of the teaching assistantship for one year.
 Such issues include failure to apply basic safety rules (including negligence to wear or instruct students to wear safety goggles), failure to meet your class punctually, or failure to attend TA meetings.
 In all cases, warnings will be given before any action is taken, and you will be able to discuss the situation with the lab coordinator and others within the department.
+First and second warning letters will go to the TA/TF, the lab coordinator, and the research advisor (or the GSAC chair for students who have not joined a research group).
+After the third incident, the TA position will automatically be withdrawn for a period of one year.
+The student and/or advisor can appeal to the Chair if he/she disagrees